Renderers#

 Registry#

 Register a renderer class for a page or section model.
-This function can also be used as a decorator for your renderer class:
+This function can also be used as a decorator:

 @renderers.register(FancyPage)